Recipes for Pre-training LLMs with MXFP8: Related work

 \begin{enumerate}[label={--}]

 \item \textbf{LLM pre-training using FP8 formats:}~\cite{micikevicius2022fp8formatsdeeplearning} proposes an \texttt{FP8} binary interchange format, consisting of \texttt{E4M3} and \texttt{E5M2} encodings, and a per-tensor scaling approach — an entire tensor is scaled to capture the maximum number of tensor values in the representable range in \texttt{FP8}.~\cite{fishman2025scalingfp8trainingtrilliontoken} discusses \texttt{FP8} pre-training challenges and proposes model-level modifications to train a 7B parameter model.
 Recently, per-tensor scaled \texttt{FP8} was used to train the Nemotron-H family of LLMs~\cite{nvidia2025nemotronhfamilyaccurateefficient} and the Llama-4 family of models also used \texttt{FP8} ~\cite{meta_llama4_blog}.
+Both of these approaches mention the need to keep a few transformer blocks in high-precision.
 Instead of per-tensor scaling, DeepSeek-V3 family of models~\cite{deepseekai2025deepseekv3technicalreport} use block-scaled \texttt{FP8}, this helps to better capture outliers and minimize quantization errors.
+With block-scaling setup, certain tensors require vector 1x128 scaling and certain tensors require per-block (e.g. 128x128) software scaling.
+Native support for \texttt{MXFP8} simplifies this — fine-grained scaling provides better numerical robustness and hardware support for scaling avoids any tradeoff between smaller block sizes and hardware speed.